benjvi/seven-ways-to-install-cert-manager/3-tanzu-package/README.md

 # What

 So far, we looked at downloading manifests and helm charts directly.
 However, in cases where you really don't have any opinion on the implementation of a package, you can just tell the cluster to directly install a particular version of a package.
-This is possible with helm charts and manifests, but we will look at how this can be done using kapp-controller to install `Tanzu packages`, which are based on the imgpkg format.
+This is possible with helm charts and manifests, but we will look at how this can be done using kapp-controller to install Tanzu packages, which are based on the imgpkg format.

 # How

 Right now, the packages are intended to be installed through the `tanzu` CLI.
 However, this just a thin facade used to create and apply Kubernetes objects - in particular the `PackageRepository` and `InstalledPackage` kapp-controller CRDs.
+These objects can be used directly to control package installation.

 Should you be checking in these resources to Git, using that as a source of truth rather than the Kubernetes API?
 Possibly.
 In general, version-control of system configuration has been a big win for our industry.
 Although, in simple cases, this configuration may not benefit from version-control as much as others do.